Skip to content

 • Natural rubber and PU yoga mats tend to be more expensive than other materials.

-• The natural rubber component of these mats can wear down over time with heavy use.
+• The natural rubber component of these yoga mats can wear down over time with use, especially on wooden textured floors.

-• The combination of materials can result in a strong odor, particularly when the mat is new.
+• The combination of materials can result in a strong odour, particularly when the mat is new.

 • Natural rubber and PU mats may not be as environmentally friendly as other materials.

-• The sticky effect of PU wears off quickly with daily use.
+• The sticky effect of PU wears off quickly with daily use, lasting about 1 year with daily use.

 EVA (Ethylene Vinyl acetate) Yoga Mats